K-12 EDUCATION

 Data available by county

 The percentages of students who report feeling sad and hopeless vary by county.
-At the middle school level, they range from a low of 21% in Aroostook and Penobscot counties to a high of 35% in Washington County.
-At the high school level they range from a low of 29% in Knox County to a high of 38% in Waldo County.
-Learn more about students’ mental health in your county in the Maine Integrated Youth Health Survey (2021).
+Learn more about students’ mental health in your county in the Maine Integrated Youth Health Survey (2023).

 Students identifying as LGBTQ+ show alarming rates of feeling sad and hopeless compared to their peers.